ShivaprakashDM/Sentiment_Analysis_Using_NeuralNetworks/README.md

     *   The `clf.pkl` model predicts the sentiment probability.
     *   The `KMeans` model assigns a cluster ID.
 4.  **Result**: The result is rendered on the web page.

-## 📜 License
-This project is open-source.
-Feel free to modify and distribute.